Using Lodash in Unqork

 Writing Lodash Functions

 Writing Lodash in Unqork differs from how you write it elsewhere.
 Typically, Lodash functions start with a _. followed by the function name and its parameters.
-In Unqork, you write Lodash formulas as follows: =LODASH("method", parameter 1, parameter 2).
+In Unqork, you'll write Lodash formulas as follows: =LODASH("method", parameter 1, parameter 2).

 Part of Formula Description